 Northwestern Theological Seminary, a part of Northwestern Schools, was founded in Minneapolis in 1935 by Dr. William Bell Riley, a noted fundamentalist leader.
 In the decade after Dr. Riley's passing, financial pressures forced Northwestern's board of trustees to close the seminary.
-Students, seminary faculty, and other supporters urged Dr. Richard V. Clearwaters, pastor of Fourth Baptist Church of Minneapolis, to fill this vacuum in ministry through the establishment of a fundamental Baptist seminary.
+Students, seminary faculty, and other supporters urged Dr. Richard V. Clearwaters, vacuum in ministry through the establishment of a fundamental

+Baptist seminary.
 With the knowledge and encouragement of the administration of Northwestern Schools, this was done.
 Fourth Baptist Church agreed to provide accommodations for the fledgling school within its own facilities.
 Thus Central Baptist Theological Seminary of Minneapolis was born, opening on September 11, 1956, with a student body of thirty-one students from ten states and a faculty of seven.